AlibabaCloudDocs/hologram/intl.en-US/FAQ/Limits.md

 The data types of Hologres and PostgreSQL are compatible.
 However, the data types of Hologres are a subset of the data types of PostgreSQL.
 For more information, see [Data types](/intl.en-US/Hologres SQL/Data types/Data types.md).

-## Limits on HoloStudio

--   You can create multiple databases for a Hologres instance.
-You can also bind a Hologres database to multiple workspaces in the same region.
--   On the editing page of the **data analytics node** in HoloStudio, go to the Properties tab.
-In the Resource Group section, **Shared Resource Group** is specified by default.
-If you need to configure a **dedicated resource group**, [submit a ticket](https://workorder-intl.console.aliyun.com/).

 ## Limits on the purchase of Hologres instances

 -   Each Alibaba Cloud account can buy a maximum of three instances per day.